 There is another option out there for people who decide against refinancing their original mortgage or consolidating their loans.
 EasyKnock’s Sell & Stay program allows you to sell your home and then keep right on living in it.
 The result?
 You’ll have access to your home equity in just a few weeks, and afterward, you’ll still go on living in your own home.

 Under the Sell & Stay program, you can:

 - Access your home equity in under three weeks

 - Stay in your own home—you’ll be paying rent instead of making a monthly mortgage payment

 - Repurchase your home at any point during your lease

 With the EasyKnock MoveAbility option, you can also get the money you need now by using equity to buy a second home or use the money however you’d like.
-Once you have access to your home equity funds, you can use them for whatever you need.
+There’s no need for refinancing your second mortgage with EasyKnock.
+Once you are able to convert your home equity funds, you can use them for whatever you need.
 It’s like your own personal loan, but better because it’s your money.
 Some customers put their home equity funds towards starting a new business.
 Others use them to put a family member through college.
 The possibilities are limitless.

-Refinancing can have strict terms that aren't always favorable to you.
-However, Sell and Stay is designed to be flexible and to put the power of choice in your hands.
-You can stay in your own home and use your cash to pay down debt, or, if you'd rather, you can move out and use your new funds to purchase a brand new home.
+If you’re looking at refinancing a second mortgage, you may face strict terms that aren’t always favorable to you.
+Talk to a financial consultant to decide if a refinance on a second mortgage could be a good option for you.
+If you are interested in alternative solutions, Sell & Stay is designed to be flexible and to put the power of choice in your hands.
+You can stay in your own home and use your cash to pay down debt, or, if you’d rather, you can move out and use your new funds to purchase a brand new home.